Starks Building

-In 1953, the building was renovated to add a parking garage - the first in the city - to the building.
-The 700+ space garage was built on an adjoining lot and fronts Third Street.
-The Starks Building is mixed use, with retail, dining and office space.
-When it was sold in 1997 the building included about 350000 sqft of leasable space.
-In the 1990s and 2000s the owners had trouble finding tenants, with over half of the space vacant in 2006.
+Property Ownership

+The Starks family owned the building until the mid-1980s when it was sold to an investment group, resold in 1997 to Empire State Collateral until the mortgage defaulted, and ownership was given over to Allstate in 2004.
+In 2004, the mixed-use space was listed as the 11th largest office complex in Louisville by Business First.

 Notable long-time tenants include the Colonnade Cafeteria, Seng Jewelers and Rodes Men's and Women's Clothing.
-Current tenants include the Business First of Louisville news publication, FoodCare, a startup that relocated its headquarters to Louisville from San Francisco in April 2012, and Mediaura, a highly successful digital agency.
 Colonnade Cafeteria moved into the Starks Building basement in 1926 and remained until 2006.
-Rodes Clothing, founded by the building's financier John Starks Rodes himself, was located in the building from 1914 until the company relocated to the suburbs in 2004.
+Rodes Clothing, founded by John Starks Rodes himself, was located in the building from 1914 until the company relocated in 2004.

-It was owned by the Starks family until the mid-1980s when it was sold to an investment group, which resold the building in 1997 to Empire State Collateral.
-Empire State defaulted on the mortgage and ownership was taken over by Allstate in 2004.
-It was listed as the 11th largest office complex in Louisville in 2004 by the newspaper Business First.

 The building was sold again in 2006 to the Hertz Investment Group.
-Since the purchase in 2006, occupancy has risen to 71 percent, as of May 2010, Hertz Investment Group said.
-The Starks building signed a number of new tenants during 2009, including an 11500 sqft Eddie Merlot's restaurant, part of a Fort Wayne, Ind.-based upscale steakhouse chain.
-With Eddie Merlot's, all the Starks street-level space has been leased.
+Since the purchase in 2006, occupancy has risen to 71 percent, as of May 2010, according to Hertz Investment Group.
+The Starks building signed a number of new tenants during 2009, including an 11,500-square-foot (1,070 m2) Eddie Merlot's restaurant, part of a Fort Wayne, Ind.-based upscale steakhouse chain.
+With Eddie Merlot's, all the Starks' street-level space has been leased.

 It is connected by a skyway to Fourth Street Live!, an entertainment mall adjacent on the North side.
 On July 2, 2007, the Cordish Company, developers of Fourth Street Live!, announced that it would expand the mall southward by leasing the first floor (street-level) of the Starks Building.
-The Baltimore-based developer has since abandoned plans to develop 20000 sqft of vacant street-level space in the Starks Building.
+The Baltimore-based developer has since abandoned plans to develop 20,000 square feet (1,900 m2) of vacant street-level space in the Starks Building.